leesukkyu/useAwait/README.md

 ### works with react suspense.

+React controls the behavior of suspense based on the throw statement.
+Therefore, the behavior of useAwait in the component behaves like the await function inside the async function.

 It is very simple to use.

 It only takes 5 minutes to read the code below.
 For now, that's all.